 Associate Director Lindsey Martin, PhD has an open-door advising policy for students throughout training.
 She tracks and mentors students through the research stage of training through the Director Rounds program and assists with major transitions, helping students use campus resources to meet their needs.

-Director Hossein Ardehali, MD, PhD and the deans in the Augusta Webster, MD, Office of Medical Education meet with students in later stages of clinical training to help plan their clinical schedules and give advice on choosing a specialty.
+Director Alan Hauser, MD, PhD, and the deans in the Augusta Webster, MD, Office of Medical Education meet with students in later stages of clinical training to help plan their clinical schedules and give advice on choosing a specialty.

 Commitment to Diversity